Home altar: Purpose and usage

 Home altars usually are adorned with pairs of votive candles and sometimes a small vase of flowers.
 In many Christian households, individual family members, or the family as a whole, may gather to pray at the home altar.
 Christian hymns may also be sung there.
 Family altars are also used to promote the "development or intensification of personal piety and godly conduct."

 It is common for Western Christians to have a prie-dieu in front of their home altar, which provides believers a space to place their Bible and breviary while kneeling before God in prayer.
+The home altars of many Eastern Christians, particularly those living in the Indian subcontinent, often have the Bible placed on a rehal for reverent display and reading.
 As with certain traditions of Oriental Christianity, some Western Orthodox Christians make use of the prayer rug to provide a clean space for offering Christian prayers to God.
 The candles that adorn the home altar are often those that have been blessed that year on Candlemas Day, a feast observed in the Catholic, Lutheran, and Anglican traditions, among others.